nelmio/NelmioSecurityBundle/README.md

 supports the `ALLOW` option which skips the creation of the header for the matched URLs, if you want to whitelist a few URLs and then DENY everything else.

+One more option, as of yet [not well supported](https://developer.mozilla.org/en-US/docs/Web/HTTP/X-Frame-Options), is to use `ALLOW FROM uri` where `uri` can be any origin URL, from `example.org` to `https://example.org:123/sub/path`.
+This lets you specify exactly which domain can embed your site, in case you have a multi-domain setup.

 Default configuration (deny everything):

     nelmio_security: